Marinated Caprese Salad

 - 2 tablespoons red wine vinegar

-- 1/3 cup olive oil
+- ⅓ cup olive oil

 - 2 cloves garlic, finely minced

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon dry mustard
+- ¼ teaspoon dry mustard

 - generous dash fresh ground black pepper

 - Combine vinegar, garlic, salt, mustard, and pepper in small bowl or blender.
 Add the oil in a slow, steady stream, whisking or blending until oil is thoroughly emulsified and combined.